3astbeast/CVD-Zones-Premium/README.md

 ---

-## Installation

-Both `.cs` files must be installed — the companion depends on types defined in the main indicator.

-1. Download both `CVDZonesPremium.cs` and `CVDZonesPremiumCompanion.cs`
-2. Copy both files to `Documents\NinjaTrader 8\bin\Custom\Indicators`
-3. Open NinjaTrader (if not already open)
-4. In Control Center, go to **New → NinjaScript Editor**
-5. Click the **Compile** button — both indicators will compile together
-6. Add CVDZonesPremium to your source chart, then add CVDZonesPremiumCompanion to any other chart for the same instrument

----

 ## Part of the RedTail Indicators Suite

 This indicator is part of the [RedTail Indicators](https://github.com/3astbeast/RedTailIndicators) collection — free NinjaTrader 8 tools built for futures traders who demand precision.